YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This error is issued if one tries to enable the Read-only mode on a database that has Statistics sharing turned on OR if one tries to enable Statistics sharing on a database that has Read-only mode turned on OR if one tries to enable both at the same time.

-Action: Make sure at most one of Read-only or Statistics sharing is turned on in the database at any point in time.
+Action: Make sure that at most one of Read-only or Statistics sharing is turned on in the database at any point in time.

 -------------------------
 REC2BIG